PredictLand/PL-TEC-PLPipes/README.md

 repository and maybe some Excel files with the data.

-So that's one way to think about PLPipes, a Data Science framework on the cheap, a poor-man Databricks replacemnent!
+So that's one way to think about PLPipes, a Data Science framework on the cheap, a poor-man Databricks replacement!

 But even if that is true, we prefer to think of PLPipes as a **lean and very scalable framework**.
 Something that you can use to train